linroger/FinanceCompendium/II. Economics/International/International Economics/Part 6 - Exchange Rates/Chapter 13 - Introduction to Exchange Rates.md

 Source: U.S. Federal Reserve.

-the U.S. dollar has steadily fallen in value against a basket of other currencies.
+The U.S. dollar has steadily fallen in value against a basket of other currencies.
 It lost quite a lot of value against many well-known major currencies, such as the euro, the pound sterling, the Canadian dollar, and the Swiss franc.
 But on average, the weakening of the dollar was not as pronounced when measured against all U.S. trading partners.
 The simple reason for this was the fact that Japan and China, along with several other developing countries in Asia, sought to peg or control their exchange rates to limit their appreciation against the dollar.
 Thus, in the figure the downward trend for the broad basket of currencies is not as steep as that for the basket of seven major currencies.

 # Example: Using Exchange Rates to Compare Prices in a Common Currency